 - According to a recent national survey, the average hourly cost of hiring a private investigator ranged between $80 and $500 per hour.

 - Flat Fees – ORISR’s flat-fee pricing is negotiable depending and is based on the client’s specific needs.

 - Basic or routine investigative services that are straightforward to complete may be charged as a flat fee – meaning there is a fixed price for the service’s completion.

 - Retainers – ORISR’s retainers are negotiable (typically $400 minimum) and are dependent on the services requested.
-ORISR’s hourly rate, under a retainer, is charged at $50/hr.
+Typically, the hourly rate charged under a retainer contract is less than that charged without a retainer.

 - Retainers are an upfront payment received from the client and are established based on the predicted amount of time that the private investigator may likely be required to expend.